paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 #### `xfer` Keyword

-The `xfer` keyword is reserved by the Xfer specification and indicates the version of Xfer to which the document conforms.
+The `xfer` keyword is reserved by the XferLang specification and indicates the version of XferLang to which the document conforms.
 The value of the `xfer` keyword must be a string element.

 ```xfer
 ! xfer "1.0.0" !